We know what hospitals are. We all have been to a doctor’s office. Many have experienced a relative in a nursing home, but what is home health care?

 Skilled Nursing Facilities (SNF) are incredibly expensive.
 How long does Medicare pay for Skilled Nursing Care?
 Medicare does cover a 100-day benefit period.
 Medicare Supplements and Medicare Advantage plans cover large portions of the stay, depending on the plan.
 The cost, however, starting day 21 is $176 per day to patients without any additional coverage.
 The 100-day benefit period has very strict rules when it begins and ends.
 There are rules to which you need to be attentive to avoid unexpected and large bills, and it is worth talking with your insurance agent to make sure you have the maximum amount of coverage you can afford.

-My mother was definitely an ‘I’m in charge’-type person.
+My mother was an ‘I’m in charge’ type of person.
 Phyllis determined the flow of information, and it was sparse.

 Talking with your mother about her health when her mortality is so tightly fixed to it is hard.
-Looking back now, I was a coward.
-I should have been more direct.
-I didn’t realize the seriousness of her situation until much later.
+Looking back now, I was a chicken.
+Who wants to talk about saying goodbye?
+I didn’t realize the seriousness of her health situation until much later.
+I assumed she didn’t speak about her own death, and I didn’t know how to initiate the conversation.
+We were all in different forms of denial.

 My mother was admitted to hospice care (Medicare Hospice Benefits Booklet).